Ubudu/IOS-SDK/README.md

   ![Linker flag](/__media-files/images/ios_linker_flags.png)

+## Background Location Capability

-4. In your *Info.plist* file add the **"location"** capability to the "Required background modes" section.
+In your *Info.plist* file add the **"location"** capability to the "Required background modes" section.
 If you plan to use Maps or Passbook in your proximity aware application you should enable the corresponding capabilities as well.
 The simplest way to do that is to go in the project settings and the in `"Capabilities" -> "Background Modes"`